opd-ai/webminer/PRIVATE_MONEY_PRIVATE_ENERGY.md

 ### 🤔 If you're neither crypto-curious nor ready for solar panels

 That's completely fine.
 But maybe keep an eye on how centralization in one system often mirrors and reinforces centralization in others.
 The same forces that concentrated Bitcoin mining into corporate warehouses are the same forces that prefer us dependent on centralized power grids.

+**And here's the thing**: you don't need to become a cryptocurrency enthusiast or energy independence advocate to benefit from other people making these choices.
+When your neighbor installs solar panels, it reduces strain on the grid during peak hours, potentially keeping your rates more stable.
+When some people run decentralized cryptocurrency nodes, it creates competitive pressure on traditional financial institutions to improve their services and reduce fees.

 ## Finding Common Ground